memkind/memkind/README.txt

 not coalesced.
 To use numakind, jemalloc must be compiled with the --enable-numakind option.

-To use numakind,
-jemalloc must be compiled with the --enable-numakind option.

 Requires kernel patch introduced in Linux 3.12 that impacts functionality of the NUMA system calls.